mbasaglia/glaxnimate/docs/docs/manual/ui/tools.md

 Dragging while holding Alt: Draws a path and when you release the mouse, it will select all items intersecting that path.

-Right click: show a contect menu with actions regarding the current selection and the item under the mouse.
+Right click: show a context menu with actions regarding the current selection and the item under the mouse.

 Double click: edit the item under the mouse